 Tony and Scott Ryburn are a very switched on and successful father-son duo.
 Tony had been a committed and enthusiastic investor in both the Australian and New Zealand share markets for decades, and worked as a director in the finance industry.
 His Son Scott worked extensively in the project management and Information Technology industry, managing computer networks, working as an IT analyst and managing high end home automation.

 Together they dreamt about creating a better way of managing investments.
 Tony had spent decades as an investor, frustrated with the record keeping tools available at the time.
 Around 2006 they got serious about working on the project, bringing on board two highly experienced software developers.

 Since then it has grown into the tool we use today, and is managed by a great team across their development team in Wellington (New Zealand), and a management team in the Sydney (Australia) office.

-I was lucky enough to be able to chat to Dave Olsen, Sharesights content manager, about the software tool and some exciting new functionality that is in the works.
+I recently had a chat to Dave Olsen, Sharesight’s content manager, about the software tool and some exciting new functionality that is in the works.

 David has been a self confessed economics and finance nerd since high school and has been with Sharesight for almost 3 years.
 Before that he worked with companies including AppSense, Salesforce and Appliances Online.

 Sharesight is an online portfolio tracker built to give self-directed investors the full picture of their investment performance, with automatic tracking of prices, dividends (including reinvestment), currency fluctuations and powerful tax reports.

 For people on the path to financial independance, Sharesight takes the hard work out of portfolio maintenance and tracking your journey — plus it’s free for portfolios with 10 holdings or less.